Kyniska, a Spartan princess went down in history after becoming the first woman to win the Olympics in ancient times.

 Kyniska erected at least two life-size bronze statues of herself at Olympia.
 The inscription on a remaining fragment of her marble statue base reads:

 Kings of Sparta were my fathers and brothers.
 I, Kyniska, victorious at the chariot race with her swift-footed horses, erected this statue.
 I claim that I am the only woman in all Greece who won this crown.

 Kyniska clearly relished her fame.
 Agesilaus may have been the catalyst, but Kyniska herself probably decided to compete—at least the second time.

 Other women would go on to compete in the chariot races, and by the 1st century AD, women were competing directly against men in foot racing events and winning.

 The fact that Kyniska didn’t physically compete has caused history to discount her achievements, but this argument marginalizes her larger accomplishment.
 Amid enormous cultural barriers, Kyniska broke gender norms and glass ceilings.

 By boldly and proudly celebrating her trailblazing victories with commemorative statues, she transmitted this message to women across the Greek world.

-Fueled by Spartan pride, Kyniska’s accomplishment to be the first woman to compete, and win, in the male-only Olympics is a startling and memorable achievement that deserves a prominent place in Olympic lore.
+Fueled by Spartan pride, Kyniska’s accomplishment to be the first woman to compete and win in the male-only Olympics is a startling and memorable achievement deserving of a prominent place in Olympic lore.

 The Conversation and is republished under a Creative Commons License..
 This article was published at